-Edited to add: Thanks to a comment left on this post by John, I have now discovered that drinking vinegar twice a day has dealt with almost all my symptoms of ankylosing spondylitis.
+Edited to add: Thanks to a comment left on this post by John, I have now discovered that drinking vinegar four times a day has dealt with almost all my symptoms of ankylosing spondylitis.
 If you are looking for an easy natural treatment, way better than the diet I mention here, read my post on it.

 Here's the original blog post:

 Do any of you reading this blog have ankylosing spondylitis (AS)?
 The new name for this disease is spondyloarthropathy.
 It's a form of arthritis, an auto-immune disease, and I was diagnosed with it this year.
 Given my focus on health and nutrition, I was pretty shocked to find I had an auto-immune disease.
 Isn't my diet supposed to protect me from things like this?

 I could barely get out that "I don't do drugs", and then had to start rethinking my stance.
 Once I got reading about inflammatory arthritis, I came to understand that when you have the fluid of inflammation sitting around your joints for long enough, eventually that liquid erodes the cartilage that protects your joints.
 Once the cartilage is eroded, the damage is irreversible, and also very painful.
 Which meant that just putting up with the pain (which I had done unknowingly for several years already), could lead to damage down the track.
 But the side effects of the drugs?
 I don't want to put anything in my body that is likely to give me stomach ulcers!